-The P-Charge-Info header field is ignored by an end-user UA and should not normally be seen by such a UA.
-It MUST not be sent to such a UA and the UA SHOULD ignore it if it receives the header field.
-Similarly, a regular UA originating a SIP message SHOULD NOT insert this header field.
+The P-Charge-Info header field is ignored by an end-user UA and should not normally be received by such a UA.
+It MUST NOT be sent to such a UA as this would provide information about party to be charged to the UA, which may cause security related issues, e.g. calling party information would be known by the UA for an otherwise anonymous call.
+A UA SHOULD ignore it if it receives this header.
+Similarly, an end-user UA originating a SIP message SHOULD NOT insert this header field.